 It is most important that children pronounce the sounds clearly.
-To help you support your child with this, the following links take you to film clips that demonstrates the correct way to say the letter sounds.
+To help you support your child with this, go to the How to say the sounds page.

 How is Phonics assessed?

-Like every other subject, phonics is assessed continuously during phonics lessons and when your child reads.
-Assessment helps teachers to identify and plan for the children’s next steps to ensure they progress.
+Phonics is assessed continuously during phonics lessons, when your child reads and through a half-termly assessment.
+This helps teachers to identify and plan for the children’s next steps to ensure they progress.